White Settlement, Texas: History

+Most recent White Settlement Mayor Ronald White died in office on January 17, 2023.
+Mayor White was the 19th Mayor of White Settlement.
+Mayor Pro Tem Amber Muñoz took over as the 20th Mayor of White Settlement, becoming the first woman to serve as mayor in the city's history.
+On May 6, 2023, residents elected Faron Young in a special election to fill the office for the remainder of White's term.

+Name

-The city got its name because it was the lone settlement of white colonists amid several Native American villages in the Fort Worth area in the Texas Republic territory in the 1840s.
+The city got its name as it was a lone settlement of white colonists amid several Native American villages in the Fort Worth area in the Texas Republic territory in the 1840s.

 On October 14, 2005, city leaders, citing hurdles in attracting businesses, announced a plan to have local voters decide on a possible name change for the town from White Settlement to West Settlement.
 In the November 8 election, the name change was overwhelmingly rejected by a vote of 2,388 to 219.